Darlaa's Story

 simply resolves itself.
 Many medications with numerous side effects were used to calm the

 symptoms of this disease.
-Crohn’s Disease affects the whole body in numerous ways such
+Crohn’s Disease affects the whole body in numerous ways such as

 While enjoying the average adolescent activity of playing softball at the end of my freshmen

 year of high school, I was struck with a line drive.
-At the time, I did not know that this
+At the time, I did not know that this would

-throughout my whole leg.
-Weeks later when I was still experiencing difficulties, doctors told
+whole leg.
+Weeks later when I was still experiencing difficulties, doctors told me that it was

-me that it was just a bruise.
-From this time on I stayed true to myself and knew that it was
+just a bruise.
+From this time on I stayed true to myself and knew that it was not just a bruise.

-After seven doctors and two years, I discovered that I had been plagued with one of the
+After seven doctors and two years, I discovered that I had been plagued with one of the most

-most excruciating forms of pain syndrome, Reflex Sympathetic Dystrophy, or RSD.
+excruciating forms of pain syndrome, Reflex Sympathetic Dystrophy, or RSD.
 Reflex

 Sympathetic Dystrophy, also known as Complex Regional Pain Syndrome, is a nerve

-condition with which the nerves give off a pain signal even though the original injury
+condition with which the nerves give off a pain signal even though the original injury occurred

-of feeling, hypersensitivity, swelling, stiffness in the joints, difference in temperature from
+hypersensitivity, swelling, stiffness in the joints, difference in temperature from the rest of the

-the rest of the body (usually colder), and/or a color change in the affected area, worsening
+body (usually colder), and/or a color change in the affected area, worsening with a cold

-doctors has actually described it as “debilitating.”
+actually described it as “debilitating.”

 During this period of time, I missed months of school, experienced pain that was not eased

 with the most powerful pain medications, and experienced a loss of normalcy.
-Year after
+Year after year

-created by teachers who told me that I would not make it through classes nor would I
+who told me that I would not make it through classes nor would I graduate on time.
+Although

-graduate on time.
-Although this negative experience took place, I persevered and become
+this negative experience took place, I persevered and become Valedictorian of my class.

-Valedictorian of my class.
-Through moving to South Carolina, I have proved that there is
+Through moving to South Carolina, I have proved that there is hope for others with my

-hope for others with my condition, and this is illustrated not only through my improved
+condition, and this is illustrated not only through my improved attendance but also the fact

-attendance but also the fact that I am currently on five medications daily instead of thirty.
+that I am currently on five medications daily instead of thirty.

 Without moving forward throughout the most trying times of my life, I would not be who I